SirStone/RTR-nim-botApi/README.md

-# NOTES ON THIS no-thread branch
+# NOTES ON THIS multithreading BRANCH
-I wat try to make the API thread-less, this should make the API snappier in the IO part.
+I want try to make the API multithreading, I don't know if I'm going to get a better API but there will be a deep redesign of the engine.

 # STATUS
 not working yet